lramo062/parallelizeddijkstra-/README.md

 # parallelizeddijkstra-
-An attempt to parallelize Dijkstra's ALgorithm on the GPU using CUDA C.
+An attempt to parallelize Dijkstra's Algorithm on the GPU using CUDA C.